BlogDynamics 365 Customer Service

 • ☐ There are standards, but with many exceptions (2 points)

-• Mostly solved individually, depending on the employee (1 point)
+• ☐ Usually handled on a case-by-case basis, depending on the employee (1 point)

 Customer Service Evaluation